carloshmarques/frontend-workflow-with-gulp-jade---livereload/README.md

 ## 🚀 **Usage**

-* By default gulp task are set to a development mode as seen on the line var env = process.env.NODE_ENV || 'development'; in the gulpfile.js
+* By default gulp task are set to a development mode as seen on the line: var env = process.env.NODE_ENV || 'development' in the gulpfile.js
-* To run tasks in a production mode, type in terminal NODE_ENV=production or task ex: NODE_ENV=production gulp js
+* To run tasks in a production mode, type in terminal NODE_ENV=production and the task you want run, ex: NODE_ENV=production gulp js
 * To use the chrome browser or another browser, see the Gulp.task watch in the Gulpfile.js and the commented instructions.

 ---